 - Running a study and dealing with problems

 SMART course numbers are strictly limited and the application deadline is [to be advised].
 As the course is subsidised by Postgraduate School of Anaesthesia in Eastern Deanery, anaesthetic applicants from the Eastern Region will be considered preferentially on a first-come, first-serve basis.
-The cost for the 2017 SMART Course for Eastern Deanery applicants is £104 and for National and International applicants £312.
+The cost for the 2018 SMART Course for Eastern Deanery applicants and for National and International applicants are under review.

 Applications from outside the region and other specialities [Emergency medicine, surgery and acute medical] trainees are welcome, and will be considered for remaining places.
 The programme will be announced shortly through the Addenbrooke’s Hospital Post-Graduate Medical Education Centre (PGMC) at a later date.
-Links to the SMART course programme for 2017 will be posted here at a later date.
-Click here for SMART Course Flyer.
+Links to the SMART course programme for 2018 will be posted here at a later date.

 The new format of the SMART course was again well received by all candidates.
 Previous comments received: